Incident Response

 3. Decide which elements of the DR Plan should be activated;

-4. Establish and manage disaster recovery team to maintain vital services and return to normal operation;
+4. Establish and manage a disaster recovery team to maintain vital services and return to normal operation;

 5. Ensure employees are notified and allocate responsibilities and activities as required.